mattdesl/glsl-cornell-box/README.md

 ```

 You will not be able to rotate around it fully as the back-side of each face will be black (unlit).
 PRs welcome.

+*Note:* You should use `highp` precision in your shaders to support mobile and low-end GPUs.

 ## Usage